minaminao/ctf-blockchain/README.md

 | [Paradigm CTF 2021: Farmer](src/ParadigmCTF2021/) | Sandwich the trade from COMP to WETH to DAI |

-### Recovery of a private key by same nonce attack
+### Recovery of a private key by the same-nonce attack
-- In general, same nonce attacks are possible attacks when the same nonce is used for different messages in elliptic curve DSA, and the secret key is calculated.
+- In general, the same-nonce attack is a possible attack when the same nonce is used for different messages in the elliptic curve DSA (ECDSA), and the secret key is calculated.
 - In Ethereum, if nonces used to sign transactions are the same, this attack is feasible.

 | Challenge                                            | Note, Keywords |
 | ---------------------------------------------------- | -------------- |
 | Capture The Ether: Account Takeover                  |                |
 | [Paradigm CTF 2021: Babycrypto](src/ParadigmCTF2021) |                |

 ### Brute-force address
 - Brute force can make the start and end of an address a specific value.